-2023 Training Program
+2025 Training Program

-We are pleased to announce for the 2023 fall academic semester, a scholarship program for Gulf and Caribbean-based fisheries professionals to undertake distance learning courses provided by the University of Florida’s Fisheries and Aquatic Sciences Program.
-Competitive applicants will be offered learning options that include classes in quantitative fisheries science, management and aquaculture.
+We are pleased to announce for the 2025 fall academic semester, a scholarship program for Gulf and Caribbean-based fisheries professionals to undertake distance learning courses provided by the University of Florida’s Fisheries and Aquatic Sciences Program.
+Competitive applicant(s) will be offered learning options that include classes in quantitative fisheries science, management and aquaculture.
 These are challenging graduate-level courses that will reward participants with new knowledge and perspectives in fisheries science and management.
-Successful completion of this coursework will require commitment on the part of selected applicants and of their government ministry or organization.
+Successful completion of this coursework will require substantial commitment on the part of selected applicants and of their government ministry or organization.

 This opportunity is not open to students